pratiktri/server_init_harden/README.md

 #### Error Handling

 > __Failure Impact__ - In the worst case, you will not be able to update or install applications through *apt*.
 In the best case, Service providers CDN will continue to be used for *apt* to install & update applications.
-Script will continue to next step after restoration
+In either case, script will continue to next step after restoration.
 >
 > __Restoration__ - Before execution, a back up of sources.list file was made.
-During restoration, this back up file is copied (over-written) over to sources.list file.
+During restoration, this back up file is copied (over-written) to sources.list.
 >
 > __Impact of Restoration Failure__ - You may not be able to install or update the system.
 Manually check if any *_bkp file exists in /etc/apt/ directory.
 If multiple file exist - use the most recent file and rename it to /etc/apt/sources.list
 >